chacka0101/PEN-103-Kali-Linux-Reinvented-KLCP-Certification/KLCP_Certification_Cheat_Sheet.md

 37. What is the name of a command-line package typically used in Kali to configure the network from the command line?
   * ifupdown

-38. When configuring a network from the command line (say with ifup or ifdown) which line will begin the section for a manual network configuration?
+38. When configuring a
+from the command line (say with ifup or ifdown) which line will begin the section for a manual network configuration?
   * iface eth0 inet static

 39. Which methods can be used to configure network devices in Kali Linux?
 Choose all that apply: